-- GRE engineering has performed an evaluation confirming the capability of a DOR. - The DOR will be based on GRE Facility Rating Methodology. - The long-term mitigation plan must be already identified or a facility study must be in progress before the DOR can be utilized. - Real time data needed to calculate the DOR is scanned directly by the GRE Energy Management System.
+- GRE Design Engineering has performed an evaluation confirming the capability of a DOR. - The DOR will be based on GRE Facility Rating Methodology. - The long-term mitigation plan must be already identified, or a facility study must be in progress before the DOR can be utilized. - Real time data needed to calculate the DOR is scanned directly by the GRE Energy Management System.
 This may include monitoring of conditions local to the facility such as ambient temperature, facility temperature, or wind speed. - DOR can only be utilized on facilities where redispatch can reduce the transmission line to or below its normal rating within the time limit for which the DOR was calculated. - DORs are not allowed for approval of a Transmission Service Request (TSR) because TSRs represent firm transmission service.
 DOR lines do not have firm ratings beyond the static limit. - Only one DOR operation guide will be allowed per facility. - In the event that data communication is lost, the normal rating of the line continues to be the static limit.

-4.0 Reliability Criteria
+5.0 Reliability criteria

-4.1 GRE Planning Criteria
+5.1 GRE planning criteria

 In addition to the NERC Standards, regional and local planning criteria are established to address the reliability issues unique to the regional and local transmission systems, respectively.
-In order to continue to provide acceptable service for the needs of the customers served by the GRE transmission system, other local planning criteria are used to measure system performance.
+In order to continue to provide acceptable service for the needs of the customers served by the GRE transmission system, local planning criteria are used to measure system performance.
 Some of the items included in GRE's local transmission planning criteria are:

-- Voltage limits

-- Facility loading
+- Voltage limits - Facility loading

-- MW-Mile limits